-When a grievance about a student is received by the education director, s/he will take the following steps.
+When a formal grievance about a student is received by the education director from a teaching artist, they will take the following steps.
+A formal grievance should be stated as such to the education director, preferably in writing via email or through a direct request in conversation.